Dhebug/Encounter/FloppyBuilderVersion/documentation/audio.md

 ---
 [^1]: This is quite important, if you don't set-up the chip registers properly, you may end up losing access to the keyboard, so be careful when playing with the registers 7 (which control the port direction) and 14 (which is used for the data transfer).

+[^2]: This is the main reason why when recording "register dumps" you need to precisely record if the register 13 was touched or not, else when being replayed the music will not sound quite right.